FRESHMAN YEAR | SOPHOMORE YEAR | JUNIOR YEAR | SENIOR YEAR

 Begin thinking about and acquiring practical work experience.
 The more professional experience you can acquire, the better your chances of being hired in your chosen field.
 Experience can be gained through summer jobs, campus employment, internships, co-operative experiences and volunteer activities.

 Learn how to use on-campus resources to find and apply for an internship or co-op.
-Learn how to use Rowdy Jobs and the COB Recruiter, the college's recruitment newsletter, to search for desirable positions.
-For instructions or assistance with either of these resources, come by the Center for Student Professional Development (BB 2.01.08) or log on to Rowdy Jobs.
+Learn how to use Handshake, the college’s online recruitment system, to search for desirable positions.
+For instructions or assistance with either of these resources, come by the Center for Student Professional Development (BB 2.01.08) or log on to Handshake.

 Get involved!
 Start your personal and professional development by becoming an active member of the UTSA community.
 Choose from more than 20 business affiliated student organizations or from over 200 student organizations on-campus.
 At the beginning of each semester, University-wide and College of Business Involvement Fairs are held to help you select organizations that are best for your personality, career ambitions and social interests.
 Community service, on-campus jobs, and clubs and organizations can help you to build your Roadrunner network, contribute to the community, and develop the leadership, communication and teamwork skills that employers seek.